THE SUBTLE STUFF IN ANY CHURCH

 The simple belief building events that do occur in

-the traditional areas of the greater Church.
+all areas of the greater Church.

 so-called Born Again/ Charismatic path, which is the subject of the previous article, is far from mandatory for a Christian.
 It is there for those people who it just plain suits.
 And